Digital Publishing FAQ

 Do I need permission to make use of any part of SUP’s digital projects?

-Our projects are licensed under specific Creative Commons (and, where applicable, GNU) licenses and each project is clearly marked with the license under which it is made available.
+Our projects will be licensed under specific Creative Commons (and, where applicable, GNU) licenses and each project will be clearly marked with the license under which it is made available.
 If you are unsure what the license allows you to do or are interested in permissions beyond that license, please feel free to contact us at permissions@www.sup.org.